 This form of quality improvement is typically proselytised by fringe groups who campaign with a cult-like zeal, for their favoured acronym, with little moral obligation beyond selling training – invented for a mostly uneducated workforce.
 It’s a genius business model; they expand their cult and you pay to solve a problem that you don’t have.
 Most of this emanates from America, who since records began, have masterfully retained their position firmly at the bottom of the rankings, as the worst health system in the developed world.
 We have nothing to learn from them except, how not to run a health system.

 The one thing that Americans do very well is marketing.
-And on the subject of healthcare improvement, they have stirred in just enough gun-wielding southern bible-belt fanaticism to send their latest traunch of naive true believers out, convinced that there is no other way to live and breath.
+And on the subject of healthcare improvement, they have stirred in just enough gun-wielding southern bible-belt fanaticism to send their latest tranche of naive true believers out, convinced that there is no other way to live and breath.
+The self appointed cult leader is the IHI, who attract fanatics with their Model for Improvement.
+It’s neither a model nor the only way to do improvement: it’s a very effective marketing device and I should probably write about that.

 Undoubtedly some parts of the NHS do function like production lines, where repetition of standardised outputs is necessary, for example in certain diagnostics.
 However, the NHS and the wider world of health and social care has always functioned as a large interdependent complex system.
 In this context, there is a considerable evidence base to demonstrate that attempting to improve the efficiency of discrete processes – or parts of a system in isolation – can dramatically undermine performance at a system level.